Moritz Abraham

 Source: Jabotinsky Archives

-Despite the existence of document from the Sepharadic Congregation of Ruschuk with his birthdate dating from 1901, Moritz and his family used no less than six other dates over the years, including on passports, Identification cards and other legal documents.
+Although documents from the Sephardic Congregation of Ruschuk record his date of birth as January 13, 1901, Moritz and his family used at least six other dates over the years, including on passports, ID cards, and other legal documents.

-- The most credible birthdate for Moritz is 13 January 1881.
-This is the date that appears on the 1901 list from the Sepharadic Congregation of Ruschuk, and on the 1932 German transcript.
+The most credible birthdate for Moritz is January 13, 1881, since it appears in the 1901 records of the Sephardic Congregation of Ruschuk and in a 1932 German transcript.

-- Surprisingly, though, he most often used January 21, 1883, on his passports for example, or his French ID card.
-Not only is the day wrong, the year is off by two years.
-This date is not credible since his brother Isak was born in 1883, less than 9 months later.
+Surprisingly, however, Moritz most often used January 21, 1883, as his birthdate, on his passports and French ID card.
+Not only is the day incorrect, but the year is also off by two years.
+This date is not credible, as his brother Isak was born later that same year—less than nine months afterwards.

-- In 1942, during the German occupation in Paris, his identification card had the incorrect date January 23, 1883.
+- In 1942, during the German occupation of Paris, his identification card listed the incorrect date January 23, 1883.

-- His son Uriel used March 23, 1882 for legal documents, getting the day, month and year wrong.
+- His son Uriel used March 23, 1882, on legal documents—getting the day, month, and year wrong.

-- Finally, his widow, Ronya, simply used "March 1881" in a couple of legal documents in the fifties, as if she didn't know the exact date.
+- Finally, in the 1950s, his widow Ronya used only "March 1881" in a few legal documents, as if she didn't know the exact date.

-Why did he use so many variations since he had in his possession an official birth certificate?
-Did he have reasons to obfuscate his age?
-Was he confused?
-Does this mean he never celebrated his birthday, as even his own son got the date wrong?
+Why did he use so many different birthdates, despite having an official birth certificate in his possession?
+Was he deliberately trying to obscure his age?
+Was he simply confused?
+And does this suggest he never celebrated his birthday—since even his own son got the date wrong?

-Although the dating schemes seem very convoluted today, converting dates after the change of calendar must have been a very common occurence at the time when Moritz was still a young man, so it still isn't clear why so many variations exist.
+Although the dating schemes seem confusing today, converting dates after the adoption of the new calendar must have been a very common at the time, so this doesn't seem to be the reason why so many variations exist for Moritz's date of birth, all of them seemingly incorrect.

 Childhood

-Nothing is known about Moritz's parents, save that Mamo, his father was a merchant in Ruschuk, and that the family belonged to the Sepharad community.
+Little is known about Moritz’s parents, except that his father, Mamo, was a merchant in Ruschuk and that the family belonged to the Sephardic community.

-Moritz lost his mother to tuberculosis when he was eight or nine, then his father when he was only ten years old.
+Moritz lost his mother to tuberculosis when he was eight or nine years old, and his father when he was only ten.

-After his parents died, Moritz and two of his brothers - Haim, and Isak were raised by his maternal grandparents, Salomon (Mony) Jacob and Lea.
+After his parents's death, Moritz and two of his brothers—Haim and Isak—were raised by their maternal grandparents, Salomon (Mony) Jacob and Lea.
 Another brother, Mony, was raised by an aunt.

-A group portrait taken while he was fifteen in Ruschuk is the only document from his early life.
+A group portrait taken in Ruschuk when he was fifteen is the earliest known photograph of Moritz.

 Moritz Abraham, age 15, Ruschuk, 1896.

-The clothes Moritz and his brothers are wearing suggests a well-to-do, middle-class westernized background.
+The clothes worn by Moritz and his brothers suggest a well-to-do, middle-class, Westernized background.

-Very little is known about Moritz's early life in Ruschuk, however we can assume that his life was similar to the life of his older brother Haim, for whom there is more information, and with whom he seemed to have been close.
+Very little is known about Moritz's early years in Ruschuk.
+However, we can assume that his life was similar to that of his older brother Haim, for whom there more information is available, and with whom he appears to have been close.

 Exposition Universelle, Paris,1900